Multimagnon and multispinon $L_3$-edge RIXS spectra of an effective $\tilde{J}_1-\tilde{J}_2-\tilde{J}_3$ square lattice Heisenberg model: Acknowledgment

 \section{Acknowledgment}

-We would like to thank Ke-Jin Zhou, Umesh Kumar and Peng Ye for helpful discussions.
+We would like to thank Ke-Jin Zhou, Umesh Kumar, Peng Ye, Junli Li, Muwei Wu, Meiyu He, Jia-Zheng Ma and Zijian Xiong for helpful discussions.
 Thanks to the Diamond Light Source for sharing unpublished experimental data.
 K.Y.Q. and D.X.Y. are supported by NKRDPC-2022YFA1402802, NSFC-92165204, NSFC-12494591, Guangdong Provincial Key Laboratory of Magnetoelectric Physics and Devices (No. 2022B1212010008), Research Center for Magnetoelectric Physics of Guangdong Province (2024B0303390001), and Guangdong Provincial Quantum Science Strategic Initiative (GDZX2401010).